 If you're traveling by car, the next stop along would be the Po Delta, one of Europe's largest wetland areas with over 300 species of birds.
 Comacchio is a pretty fishing village and gateway to the southern lagoon, a protected area where you can take a boat ride or walk or bike along the pathways.

 Farther south, Cesenatico is a pretty seaside town with a canal through its center.

 The seaside resort town of Rimini is known for its miles of sandy beaches and its nightlife.
 The town has an interesting historic center and Roman remains and was the birthplace of film director Federico Fellini.
 To the north and south of Rimini are smaller seaside resort towns with good beaches, offering a more laid-back beach vacation.

 From the Spur to the Heel of the Boot: The Puglia Coast of Southern Italy

 Puglia is a long, thin region that starts at the Gargano Promontory, the spur of the boot, and continues to the Salento Peninsula, the toe of the boot.
-Much of the Puglia region is coastline, as you can see on this geographical map, and Puglia is well known for its beautiful beaches, fresh seafood, and charming coastal towns.
+Much of the Puglia region is coastline, and Puglia is well known for its beautiful beaches, fresh seafood, and charming coastal towns.

-Bari, about halfway down the coast, is Puglia's biggest seaside city....
-It has an interesting medieval center, a seaside promenade, and port.
-Travelers often take the ferry to Greece from either Bari or Brindisi, another coast city further south.
+Bari, about halfway down the coast, is Puglia's biggest seaside city.
+It has an interesting medieval center, a seaside promenade, and a port.
+Travelers often take the ferry to Greece from either Bari or Brindisi, another coastal city further south.